-As this table indicates office tenants generates the largest number of direct jobs, followed by the distribution facilities.
-Restaurants generate the third largest number of direct jobs and government, the fourth largest.
+As this Table indicates, office tenants generate the largest number of direct jobs, followed by the distribution facilities.
+Government generates the third largest number of direct jobs and restaurants, the fourth largest.
 Most of the restaurant jobs are located at Jack London Square.
 The government sector includes jobs with the Port of Oakland Commercial Real Estate Division.
 The largest employer within the government sector is jobs with the City of Oakland.